>> manjana.dev

 • UTF-32 uses 4 bytes per character uniformly, offering simple processing but with significant storage costs.

-In most applications, UTF-8 is the best choice due to its compatibility and efficiency.
+In most applications, UTF-8 is the best choice due to its compatibility and efficiency but they all have their place, which I'll get to later.

 Why the Fuss About Unicode?

 Why not just stick with ASCII?
-Well, ASCII only covers 128 characters—barely enough for basic English.
+ASCII only covers 128 characters — barely enough for basic English.
 Unicode, however, aims to cover all text systems in a single, universal standard, eliminating the confusion and compatibility issues of past encoding schemes.

 In the early 90s, the internet accelerated Unicode’s adoption as more text needed to be exchanged globally.
 Unicode incorporates characters from legacy encodings (e.g., Windows-1252) to ensure backward compatibility.